temporalio/documentation/docs/typescript/how-to-spawn-an-activity-execution-in-typescript.md

+---
+id: how-to-spawn-an-activity-execution-in-typescript
+title: How to spawn an Activity Execution in Typescript
+sidebar_label: Spawn an Activity Execution
+description: Spawn an Activity Execution
+tags:
+  - developer-guide
+  - sdk
+  - typescript
+---

-To spawn an Activity Execution, you must retrieve the _Activitiy handle_ in you Workflow.
+To spawn an Activity Execution, you must retrieve the _Activity handle_ in your Workflow.

 ```typescript
 import { proxyActivities } from '@temporalio/workflow';